smittfaced/AngularMaterialGAE/README.md

 * Angular Material
 * Gulp, Bower, npm

-######You can see live demo here: https://gae-angular-material-starter.appspot.com/
+######You can see live demo here: [app.cropolis.co][]

 ##What's implemented?
-* Everything about user authentication - signin, signup, forgot pass, reset pass ... and all the boring stuff is done for you :)
-* Authentication with 11 different OAuth sites (Facebook, Twitter, etc.)
+* User Authentication
-* User profile pages - users can view/edit their profiles
+* Business and User profile pages - users can view/edit their profiles
-* Users list
-* Admin Interface - admin can edit app config, edit/delete/block users, etc.
+* Admin Interface - admin can edit app config, edit/delete/block users, and have elevated access to users profiles and business for assistance in management.
-* "Send Feedback" page
-* Ability to generate mock data, while developing
-* Integration with no-captcha
+* Feedback from Users and guests
 * Tracking with Google Analytics
-* Lots of useful angular directives and services
+* Much more!

 ##What do I need?
 First make sure you've got following things installed on your machine: